Ten Essential Tips for Preventing Kitchen Accidents

 It turned out that the pressure cooker was leaking tomato sauce all over the hotplate, where I had placed the pot to keep warm until dinner.
 Large amounts of sauce spread from the hotplate to the counter, the dishwasher underneath, and the floor.
 I adjusted the cooker to let out the steam and wiped up the mess as best I could.

 Like most kitchen accidents, this one could have been prevented.
 I had filled the cooker too full of Chicken with Tomatoes and Black Olives.
-Admittedly I did it I knew it was risky, although why it waited until that moment to overflow I’ll never understand.
-Sometimes you want to see how far you can stretch things, you know?
+Admittedly I knew it was risky, although why it waited until that moment to overflow I’ll never understand.

 It was a big mess, but it could have been worse.